davidalves1/react-editorconfig/README.md

 # react-editorconfig
-A simple cli to create the .editorconfig of the your react project
+A simple cli to create the .editorconfig for your react project

 ## Getting Started